 This course provides students with an introduction to printmaking and helps students to develop their drawing skills.
 Printmaking provides an exploration of a variety of printmaking processes such as etching, linocut printing, rubber stamping and monoprinting.

 Students will learn to draw, paint and have fun developing new characters and creative creatures.
 Students will learn to create stories full of action and suspense by building a story arc with a beginning middle and end.
 Narrative elements such as point of view, character expressions and environments will be explored.

 This class will introduce students to the basics of digital photography.
 Students will learn how to operate a basic digital camera and learn how to transfer the images onto a Mac computer for basic organization and editing.
 Experimentation, composition, lighting and subject matter will be discussed throughout the course.
 Digital cameras will be available to use during class.
 No previous experience is required.
 Students must provide a portable storage device such as a thumb drive for image storage.

 Students may choose two additional electives in visual arts or from other disciplines.

 Students will choose their courses after they have enrolled.
 Elective choices are not guaranteed and are based on schedule availability.

-Students can apply online.
-This program enrolls on a first-come, first-served basis, so early application is advised.
+This program does not require a portfolio for admission.
+It enrolls on a first-come, first-served basis, so early application is advised.